 History repeats itself.
 Before Christ, we can see Israel is having similar problems.
 Chapter four of the book of Hosea opens as such,

-The offenses of Israel are then laid out, and the consequences of these offenses are told.
+The offences of Israel are then laid out, and the consequences of these offences are told.
 We can find an example of this in Hosea 4:6,

 Their actions are described, and God says what the consequences of their actions are.
 They reject knowledge, and therefore God rejects them.
 This all culminates in verse 18, where God equates Israel's actions to whoredom.